MORNING FORUM: Lean Principles Applied to Hayward Tyler’s High Mix, Custom Design Environment

-PLEASE NOTE: THIS EVENT HAS FILLED TO CAPACITY.
-IF YOU WISH TO ATTEND, PLEASE REGISTER THROUGH THE NORMAL CHANNEL OF CLICKING ON THE “REGISTER HERE” BUTTON AND YOU’LL NOW BE PLACED ON A CANCELLATION/ WAITING LIST AND NOTIFIED NO LATER THAN WEDNESDAY, MAY 10 IF THERE IS AN OPENING.
+PLEASE NOTE: THIS EVENT HAS FILLED TO CAPACITY!!!
+IF YOU WISH TO BE PLACED ON A WAIT LIST, PLEASE REGISTER THROUGH THE NORMAL CHANNEL OF CLICKING ON THE “REGISTER HERE” BUTTON AND YOU’LL BE PLACED ON A CANCELLATION/ WAITING LIST AND NOTIFIED NO LATER THAN WEDNESDAY, MAY 10 IF THERE IS AN OPENING.
 THANK YOU FOR YOUR INTEREST.

 8:30 am – Registration / 9 am – 12 NOON – Presentation, Q&A, Facility tour